questrel/dtree/README.md

 depends on boost::spirit::X3 and boost::multiprecision::cpp_dec_float (if you want decfloat support)\
 (dependence on boost::core::demangle being deprecated in favor of `__PRETTY_FUNCTION__`\
 This may reduce portability of our output formats, though it has been tested under clang and g++)\
-todo: get g++ working again (which started failing for other unknown reasons)
+todo: get g++ compilations working again (which started failing for other unknown reasons)

 qtl/out.h
 ```c++